-The City That Apps Built, or Destroyed
+Who’s Really Buying Property in San Francisco?

 You can picture the longer commute, feel the rent going up, the people getting pushed out of their homes one way or another.
 People fight simple neighborhood improvements because to be desirable is to be devoured.

-But while in individual neighborhoods, the IPOs will create intense pressure on prices, as a whole, these IPOs will probably leave only a small, but detectable mark on the overall Bay Area housing market.
+But while in individual neighborhoods the IPOs will create intense pressure on prices, as a whole, these IPOs will probably leave only a small, but detectable mark on the Bay Area housing market.

 For example, the market in Marin has appreciated, but it’s remarkably removed from San Francisco and Silicon Valley because public transportation there is limited.
-“It’s not like every day the phone rings and the guy on the other end of the line is like, “Hey, I’m a new millionaire,” Rob Spinosa, a VP of Mortgage Lending at Guaranteed Rate in Marin County.
+“It’s not like every day the phone rings and the guy on the other end of the line is like, ‘Hey, I’m a new millionaire,’” says Rob Spinosa, a vice president of mortgage lending at Guaranteed Rate in Marin County.
 “We’re not seeing that.”

 Kat Carroll, an agent with Compass Real Estate, works in San Francisco and the peninsula that contains Silicon Valley.
-“The peninsula, though we’ve had a strong spring, does not have the same kind of frenzied energy,” she said.
+“The peninsula, though we’ve had a strong spring, does not have the same kind of frenzied energy,” she says.
 “I don’t think the IPOs are going to affect down there the way they might in San Francisco.”

-The most comprehensive academic study of the effects of IPOs on local housing prices, which studied every IPO between 1993 and 2017, found that prices within 10 miles of a company’s headquarters rose just 1.8% in the run-up to and aftermath of the public debuts relative to surrounding areas.
-Now, conditions are a bit unprecedented, in the sense that so many companies from such a small part of the region are about to go public.
-And even 2 percent change in a huge area is kind of a shocker to an economist.
+The most comprehensive academic study of the effects of IPOs on local housing prices, which studied every IPO from 1993 to 2017, found that prices within 10 miles of a company’s headquarters rose just 1.8 percent in the run-up to and aftermath of the public debuts relative to surrounding areas.
+Now conditions are a bit unprecedented, in the sense that so many companies from such a small part of the region are about to go public.
+And even a 2 percent change in a huge area is kind of a shocker to an economist.
 “We thought of [the effect] as something big,” Barney Hartman-Glaser, the IPO study’s co-author and a UCLA economist, told me.
 “Something bigger and, given our methodology, we wouldn’t have believed it.”

-It’s also possible that these IPOs could turn out to work differently than ones in the past.
+It’s also possible that these IPOs could turn out to work differently from ones in the past.
 For one, the companies have been around longer, so early employees of Uber, for example, have had a chance to cash out.
-“I would say that everyone took at least some part in that,” said Josh Mohrer, the former GM for Uber in New York, who now runs several Uber alum organizations.
+“I would say that everyone took at least some part in that,” says Josh Mohrer, the former general manager for Uber in New York, who now runs several Uber alum organizations.
 More of the companies’ shares are also held by major investors who put money in late than in previous IPOs, too.
 Or maybe a major global economic recession will send tech share prices tumbling and postpone this flood of money coming into the real-estate market.

 But if the current trends hold, San Francisco will remain the poster child for the economic effects of tech companies taking control of urban areas.
 The interconnections of the global economy are sometimes difficult to see, but not in this case.

-Planner and author Samuel Stein traced the role real estate plays in the modern metropolis in his book, Capital City.
+The planner and author Samuel Stein traced the role that real estate plays in the modern metropolis in his book, Capital City.
 Wealth that works like San Francisco’s—globally derived, locally applied—is common now.
-But nowhere matches this city’s collision between the dematerialized economies of finance and technology with land, the need for shelter, the concept of home, and a place that so many loved when they could afford to live there.
+But nowhere matches this city’s collision of the dematerialized economies of finance and technology with land, the need for shelter, the concept of home, and a place that so many loved when they could afford to live there.

 “The force behind these trends is the growing centrality of urban real estate to capital’s global growth strategy.
 The price of land becomes a central economic determinate and a dominant political issue,” Stein wrote.
 “The clunky term ‘gentrification’ becomes a household word and displacement an everyday fact of life.
 Housing becomes a globally traded financial asset, creating the conditions for synchronized bubbles and crashes.”